vsharma8363/ML/Transformers/(Ro)BERT(a)/BERT.md

 - Initialize BERT Model with pre-trained data

-- Continue training BERT with downstream task
+- Continue training BERT with downstream task (all of BERT, no freezing)

 ---

 ## Notes

-Only uses blocks of encoders from Transformers
+- Only uses blocks of encoders from Transformers
+- Introduced bidirectionality to transformer architecture

 **Important: No decoder stack**